 I nodded at him and pulled out my staff.
 We had to get through the dungeon.
 From what I understood, the basic dungeon consisted of three rooms, one of which was a boss room.
 If we quit early we would have to wait a certain time before we could leave, which also might be a sign to the hidden forces that I hadn’t held up my end of the bargain.

-I didn’t wait for the others.
-I dashed forwards and swung my staff towards the Supporter.
-A quick attack would end the first before it had even begun.
+I didn’t wait for the others as I dashed forward and swung my staff towards the Supporter.
+A quick attack would end the fight before it had even begun.

 At least, that was the plan.

 The staff user blocked my strike and countered with his own.
 I barely managed to deflect the blow before a kick sent me back several feet.
 As I regained my footing the ranged opponent fired his first shot of the battle.